MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/index.md

 The Application Center supports applications for Android, iOS, Windows Phone 8, and Windows 8 devices.
 Therefore, the mobile client comes in separate versions for Android, iOS, Windows Phone 8, and Windows 8.

-The Android, iOS, and Windows Phone 8 mobile clients are built on the MobileFirst platform.To learn how to configure the Application Center server-side component on various Java application servers after the product is installed and build MobileFirst applications for the Application Center client, see [Configuring Application Center after installation](../installation-configuration/production/appcenter).
+The Android, iOS, and Windows Phone 8 mobile clients are built on the {{ site.data.keys.product }}.
+To learn how to configure the Application Center server-side component on various Java application servers after the product is installed and build {{ site.data.keys.product_adj }} applications for the Application Center client, see [Configuring Application Center after installation](../installation-configuration/production/appcenter).

 ## Preliminary information
-To use the Application Center, you must configure security settings, start the web application server where IBM MobileFirst Foundation is installed, start the Application Center console, and log in.
+To use the Application Center, you must configure security settings, start the web application server where {{ site.data.keys.product }} is installed, start the Application Center console, and log in.

-When you install IBM MobileFirst Foundation, the Application Center is automatically installed in the specified application server.
+When you install {{ site.data.keys.product }}, the Application Center is automatically installed in the specified application server.

 If you install the Application Center in WebSphere  Application Server Liberty profile, the server is created in **installation-directory/server**.